ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking.md

 #### For Rx

-##### Ingress traffic without VxLAN encap
+##### Ingress traffic without VxLAN encapsulation

-If the packets coming from a remote machine to the physical port are not VxLAN encapped packets:
+If the packet coming from a remote machine to the physical port is not VxLAN encapsulated packet:

 - Determine the source port of the packet based on which physical port the packet has landed on.
 - Validate if the source port is part of the bridge, else drop the packet.